manhton1992/Garbage-Hunter/backend/README.md

 # Garbage Hunter (Backend)

-This repository is the backend part for the project `Garbage Hunter` that is made during the course "Advanced Web Development" in Hochschule Darmstadt in SS19.
+This document is the backend part for the project `Garbage Hunter` that is made during the course "Advanced Web Development" in Hochschule Darmstadt in SS19.

 ## API Reference